Norm Prescott

-Norman Zachary Prescott (born Pransky; January 31, 1927 – July 2, 2005) was co-founder and executive producer at Filmation Associates, an animation studio he created with veteran animator Lou Scheimer.
+Norman Zachary Prescott (né Pransky; January 31, 1927 – July 2, 2005) was co-founder and executive producer at Filmation Associates, an animation studio he created with veteran animator Lou Scheimer.

 Life and career

 Born to a Polish Jewish family in the Dorchester neighborhood of Boston, his birth name was Norman Zachary Pransky.
 His father Edward was a tailor and a shirt-maker.
 A graduate of Boston Latin School and Boston University, he began his career as a disc jockey.
 His first radio job, c.
 1947, was at WHEB in Portsmouth NH.
 In 1948 he joined WHDH, and in October 1950, he became program director at station WORL.
 He briefly worked in New York at WNEW, before relocating to WBZ radio in late 1955; in 1956, he became one of the "Live Five" after WBZ dropped its syndicated NBC programming and went on the air with live disc jockeys.
 In the summer of 1959, he left radio and went to work for Joseph E. Levine's Embassy Pictures Corporation, serving as vice president of music, merchandising and post-production.
 He, Scheimer, and Hal Sutherland formed Filmation in 1963.